-- In remote areas, the timetable may be in Greek only, but most booking offices have timetables in both Greek and Roman script and many bus stations are now posting them online.
+- In remote areas, the timetable may be in Greek only, but most booking offices have timetables in both Greek and Roman script.
+KTEL, plus many local bus companies, post them online.

-- It's best to turn up at least 20 minutes before departure to make sure you get a seat – buses have been known to leave a few minutes before their scheduled departure.
+- It's best to turn up at least 20 minutes before departure – buses have been known to leave a few minutes before their scheduled departure.

 - You can board a bus without a ticket and pay on board, but on a popular route or during high season, you may have to stand.

 - The KTEL buses are safe, modern and air-conditioned.
 In more remote, rural areas they may be older and less comfortable.
 Frustratingly, buses often have toilets on board that are not used; instead, on longer journeys, they must stop every 2½ hours.